If you’ve been charged with pot possession in or around Polk County, Iowa, you should contact Iowa marijuana possession lawyers.

 How Your Marijuana Possession Lawyer Can Help

-Our first priority is seeing how and whether we can make your charges go away is my first priority in your case.
+Once you hire me, making your charges go away is my first priority in your case.
 We’ll review the evidence and your statements to determine whether there’s a possibility or probability that you were improperly searched or otherwise had your rights violated.
 If there’s a way to get evidence suppressed in your case, it’s possible that the State won’t have enough left to get you convicted and may drop the charges.

 Step 2: Plea Bargain Options

 If there isn’t a viable way to get your charges dismissed, we’ll go over the state’s plea bargain options with you.
-The state isn’t obligated to offer you a plea bargain, but very few cases go to trial.
-Trials are time-consuming and expensive — for the state and for you — and most people prefer to try to resolve things without a trial.
+The State isn’t obligated to offer you a plea bargain, but they usually will.
+Very few cases go to trial.
+Trials are time-consuming and expensive — for the State and for you — and many people prefer to try to resolve things without the stress of a trial.

 If you’re eligible for a deferred judgment, this might be an option for your marijuana possession charge.